neofenixlive/pilha/README.md

   writes code to a pilha struct.
   It is case-insensitive and ignores spaces or text written after semicolons.
-  Line breaks are used to terminate commands, execution ends automatically at end of file.
+  Line breaks are used to terminate tokens, execution ends automatically at end of file.

-4 - Default commands.
+4 - Default tokens.
 --------------------------------------------------
   4.1 - Stack management.
     Push X      ( -- X )